When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

 1. Money today vs. Tomorrow

 In addition to the security of having money "in hand" vs. having to chase your Accounts Receivable team, your accountant can explain things like "Discounted Cash Flow" and help you to calculate the appropriate discount.

 2. Drive Brand Awareness

 So as long as you secure the right to talk about this win, and get a commitment to write up a testimonial with a great quote (and logo!) for your website, it's worth doing a steep discount.

-3. Improved Credibility
+3. Improve Credibility

-One critical component to go from the Early Adopter" stage to the "Early Majority" is to secure not only Customer Testimonials, but references who will help you win deals in the future.
-Ideally your discount even secures you a referral in the future.
+One critical component to go from the Early Adopter" stage to the "Early Majority" is to secure not only Customer Testimonials but references who will help you win deals in the future.
+Ideally, your discount even secures you a referral in the future.
 It's OK to ask for this future referral at the time of closing the deal and providing the discount.

-4. Volume Discount
+4. Volume Discounts

 I'm not a big fan of flat volume discounts.
-If you client needs more, they should pay more.
+If your client needs more, they should pay more.
 Have you tried to go to your local Safeway and try to convince them that you need a discount because you plan to buy your groceries with them for the rest of the year?

 If they really don't need more, but for some reason are willing to buy more anyway, apply rule #1.
 While it's tempting to discount part(s) of your product if someone buys it in addition to what they really need, consider the additional risk of them not using it and blaming you for that in the future.

 5. Joined development of a new Feature

 Some Customers need more then what you have to offer, and are willing to help pay for the development.
 While you have to always be aware to not become a Professional Services Company, and stay on course as a real SaaS Software Company, there are good reasons to embrace these customers.

-All of the above examples are assuming your Pricing is based on "Value Based Pricing".
+All of the above examples are assuming your Pricing is based on "Value-Based Pricing".
 If you still have to mature your pricing strategy and are still in "Market Based Pricing" or worse, "Cost Based Pricing", the dynamics of Discounting change.